 Public Administration Minor

 The Public Administration Minor provides courses to provide essential background and internship experiences for students seeking employment in state or local government.
 It is open to all students.
 You may wonder what our public officials actually do.
-Perhaps you’re thinking about a career in public service but don’t know what that would involve.
+Perhaps you are thinking about a career in public service but do not know what that would involve.
 Public Administration provides a hands-on insider’s view of government by teaching students how public organizations function.

 Why Study Public Administration?

 You can gain hands-on experience with government and other organizations from the inside.
 Public administration will teach you about all the public programs and agencies that affect your daily life, your community, and our country.

 - How government organizations are organized and managed.

 - How they design programs that we rely upon for our economy, social services, and national security.